The more children learn, the more the potential to earn

 Here’s why.
 A study conducted by the Fraser Institute for Research showed that completing a university or college education means your child will generally earn more money in the work force.
 (See chart below.)

 By investing in your child’s education, you’ll be helping to start your child on the right path to prosperity over the long term.
+Are you saving enough?

 The high cost of an education